United National Party: In government (2022–2024)

-Due to the worsening economic crisis and widespread protests in 2022, Prime Minister Mahinda Rajapaksa resigned.
-President Gotabaya Rajapaksa, who wished to form a government of national unity, invited Wickremesinghe to once again assume the office of Prime Minister as a reconciliatory effort towards the opposition.
-The relevant parties represented in parliament, Samagi Jana Banawegaya and Tamil National Alliance, refused to take up portfolios in such a cabinet, however they offered conditional support to policies aimed at reviving the economy.
-Wickremesinghe became Prime Minister despite his party having only one seat in parliament, a first in Sri Lankan parliamentary history.
+Due to the worsening economic crisis and widespread protests in 2022, prime minister Mahinda Rajapaksa resigned.
+President Gotabaya Rajapaksa, who wished to form a government of national unity, invited Wickremesinghe to once again assume the office of prime minister as a reconciliatory effort towards the opposition.
+Other opposition parties represented in parliament, the Samagi Jana Banawegaya and Tamil National Alliance, refused to take up portfolios in such a cabinet, however they offered conditional support to policies aimed at reviving the economy.
+Wickremesinghe became prime minister despite his party having only one seat in parliament, a first in Sri Lankan parliamentary history.

 On 9 July 2022, protestors stormed and occupied the presidential residence as economic conditions got worse.
-Wickremesinghe agreed to resign while President Gotabaya Rajapaksa agreed to resign on the 13th.
+Wickremesinghe agreed to resign while president Gotabaya Rajapaksa agreed to resign on the 13th.

 However, on the morning of 13 July, Rajapaksa fled the country, accompanied by his spouse and a personal security detail, to the Maldives.
-The Speaker of Parliament announced in the afternoon that President Rajapaksa appointed Prime Minister Ranil Wickremesinghe as acting president in his absence.
-Protesters stormed the office of the Prime Minister demanding his resignation.
+The Speaker of Parliament announced in the afternoon that president Rajapaksa appointed prime minister Ranil Wickremesinghe as acting president in his absence.
+Protesters stormed the office of the prime minister demanding his resignation.
 The next day, Rajapaksa emailed a letter of resignation to the Speaker of the Parliament.

-On 15 July, the Speaker Mahinda Yapa Abewardhana announced the official resignation of President Gotabaya Rajapaksa.
+On 15 July, speaker Mahinda Yapa Abewardhana announced the official resignation of president Gotabaya Rajapaksa.
 Ranil Wickremesinghe was officially sworn in as the acting president, and was later elected by the Parliament of Sri Lanka to complete the remainder of Rajapaksa's term.

 As Wickremesinghe's term was coming to an end in 2024, there were many speculations whether Wickremesinghe would run for a term of his own right in the 2024 presidential election.
 By mid-2024, Wickremesinghe himself was hinting that he would run for re-election.
 As the election was called in August 2024, Wickremesinghe announced that he would run for re-election as an independent candidate.
 He was endorsed by the UNP and a breakaway faction of Sri Lanka Podujana Peramuna.
 He was also endorsed by several minor parties which had endorsed Gotabaya Rajapaksa in 2019, such as the Ceylon Workers' Congress, Eelam People's Democratic Party, and Mahajana Eksath Peramuna.
 This was Wickremesinghe's third bid for the presidency, and his first time not running as a candidate of the UNP.

 Wickremesinghe was eliminated at the end of the first phase of the vote counting, finishing in third place with only 17.27% of the vote, compared to NPP candidate Anura Kumara Dissanayake's 42.31% and SJB candidate Sajith Premadasa's 32.76%.
 As the second preferences count concluded, Anura Kumara Dissanayake was declared the 9th Executive President of Sri Lanka.
-Wickremesinghe left the Presidential Secretariat on 23 September 2024, allowing for a peaceful transition of power to Dissanayake, who succeeded him as President.
+Wickremesinghe left the Presidential Secretariat on 23 September 2024, allowing for a peaceful transition of power to Dissanayake, who succeeded him as president.
 He also stated that he would not run for reelection again following his defeat, as part of the UNP tradition.